 Experienced, fun, welcoming, knowledgeable and local, the Nonstop hosts are central to your course experience.
 Your host will ensure your course runs smoothly so you can focus on achieving your goals and having fun.
 They'll be on hand 24/7 for a chat, laugh, or to solve any problems.

 Each week your host will organise team socials and après for all the group to get involved in

-Come out before the course begins or stay on at the end.
+Stay on for a spring week after the course finishes.
 You'll have a season lift pass so it's just a case of booking extra accommodation.